Noah2610/ShortStrokes/README.txt

     - ~/.config/shortstrokes/config.yml
     - ~/.shortstrokes.yml
     - <PROJECT-ROOT>/config.yml
-  This is overwritten when using the --config option.
+  You can define a custom config path with `--config`.
   A default config file is included with the project in ./config.yml.

   The configuration file consists of three sections:
     - 'config'
         This section can contain all command-line options;